milonmaze/privacy-terms-observatory/www.linkedin.com/legal/cookie-policy.md

-As noted in Section 1.4 of our Privacy Policy, outside Designated Countries, we also collect (or rely on others who collect) information about your device where you have not engaged with our Services (e.g., as ID, IP address, operating system and browser information) so we can provide our Members with relevant ads and better understand their effectiveness.
+As noted in Section 1.4 of our Privacy Policy, outside Designated Countries, we also collect (or rely on others who collect) information about your device where you have not engaged with our Services (e.g., ad ID, IP address, operating system and browser information) so we can provide our Members with relevant ads and better understand their effectiveness.